hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 - whether managed files are relative `.yaml` paths
 - whether file sizes exceed configured limits

-These checks are intentionally mundane.
-That is the point.
-A prompt release should not fail because a template variable rendered to an empty string, a YAML file stopped parsing, or an application loaded a file outside the managed prompt set.
+These checks are intentionally mundane, and that's the point: a prompt release should not fail because a template variable rendered to an empty string, a YAML file stopped parsing, or an application loaded a file outside the managed prompt set.